Lowell High School (San Francisco): Athletics

-Many students participate in a variety of athletic leagues and competitions.
 Lowell has competitive football, cross-country, soccer, tennis, volleyball, basketball, wrestling, badminton, dragonboat, softball, swimming, track and field, fencing, flag football, golf, cheerleading, and baseball teams.

 In 2004, Lowell's Boys Varsity Basketball team won its first AAA Championship since 1952.
 Following a runner-up finish in 2005, the 2006 squad went undefeated in league play and finished with a 30–3 record and a city championship.
 The 2007 squad also won the championships, while the 2008 squad finished high in the playoffs.
 The 2009 team once again won the 2009 AAA championships over Lincoln.
-The basketball team engages in an annual rivalry with Washington High School in a game commonly known to those in the city as the "Battle of the Birds" game, named after the teams' cardinal and eagle mascots.
+The basketball, soccer, and football teams engage in an annual rivalry with Washington High School in a game commonly known to those in the city as the "Battle of the Birds" game, named after the teams' cardinal and eagle mascots.

 Lowell's Varsity Baseball team, led by coach John Donohue, won eight of ten championships from 1994 to 2004 while posting a regular season record of 185 wins and only 11 losses during that span.
 Coach Donohue won his 300th AAA league game on March 7, 2003, and tallied his 450th win overall just two weeks later on March 21, 2003.

 In 2004, Lowell's track and field and cross-country teams won the city championship in all four divisions for the seventh year in a row.
 The cross country team recently swept all three divisions at the city finals in Golden Gate Park, marking Lowell's 26th overall championship win in a row.
 In recent years, the track and field team has attracted about 150 athletes each season, and the cross country Team has attracted nearly 100 runners each season.